Do college roommates need their own renters insurance?

 Let’s talk about the liability insurance part of the renters insurance policy.

-The roommates buy a policy to cover their belongings and buy the $300,000 liability limits that the landord requires.
+The roommates buy a policy to cover their belongings and buy the $300,000 liability limits that the landlord requires.
 They should be OK right?

 Well, maybe not.